Pay a Bill

 Top of the page

-You snore when the flow of air from your mouth or nose to your lungs makes the tissues of your throat vibrate when you sleep.
+Snoring is the sound you make during sleep when the flow of air from your mouth or nose to your lungs makes the tissues of your throat vibrate.
 This can make a loud, raspy noise.
-Loud snoring can make it hard for you and your partner to get a good night's sleep.
+Sometimes people who snore also have sleep apnea.
+This means you stop breathing at times during sleep.